Transfer Student

 4. Wait for your application review and notification letter.

-5. Contact the Financial Aid Office.
+5. Contact Student Financial Services.

 6. Pay your enrollment deposit.